Judd Trump would not ‘get out of bed’ for rival tour after rejecting offer

 Resuming 11-5 in front, Trump fired breaks of 107 and 84 to complete his win and seal his place in the last eight for the 10th time in his career.

-Trump, who will play either Jak Jones or Si Jiahui in the next round, described his performance as “average”, and added: “The table was a bit heavy but I think I dealt with it, I wasn’t too harsh with myself and I was able to stay patient.”
+Trump, who will play Welsh qualifier Jak Jones in the next round, described his performance as “average”, and added: “The table was a bit heavy but I think I dealt with it, I wasn’t too harsh with myself and I was able to stay patient.”

+Jones booked his place in the last eight for the second straight year after dredging his way to an “absolutely shocking” 13-9 win over last year’s semi-finalist Si Jiahui.

+Resuming 9-7 in front after Friday’s first two sessions, Jones won a war of attrition against the Chinese player that was under serious threat of being pulled off and forced to resume later on Saturday.

 Stephen Maguire punched the air after winning an epic final frame of the second session of his Crucible grudge match against Shaun Murphy to seal a 10-6 advantage.